FARM: Fine-Tuning Geospatial Foundation Models for Intra-Field Crop Yield Regression: Methodology

 \subsubsection{Decoder: UperNet for Feature Reconstruction}

 To reconstruct a spatially detailed output from the abstract token representations generated by the ViT encoder, we employ a UperNet decoder.
 UperNet is a powerful and widely used architecture for semantic segmentation that excels at fusing features from multiple scales.
 It aggregates features from four selected layers of the transformer encoder (specifically layers 8, 16, 24, and 32), which represent different levels of semantic abstraction.
+Given that the encoder consists of 32 transformer blocks, selecting these specific layers divides the network into four evenly spaced stages.
+This configuration is a standard heuristic for adapting isotropic ViT architectures to pyramidal decoders, ensuring that the reconstructed feature pyramid captures a balanced progression from low-level spatial patterns to high-level semantic representations.
 The decoding process involves several key stages: 1) \textit{Reshaping:} The selected token outputs from the transformer are first reshaped back into 2D feature maps.
 2) \textit{Feature Pyramid Network (FPN):} The multi-scale feature maps are then progressively merged using an FPN.
 Lateral connections from the transformer's feature maps are combined with upsampled features from deeper layers.
 This process systematically integrates high-resolution, low-level features with low-resolution, high-level semantic features.
 3) \textit{Pyramid Scene Parsing (PSP):} In this stage, the output of the FPN is processed by a PSP module.
 This module applies pooling at multiple scales to aggregate scene-level context, to capture a more holistic understanding of the feature map.
 4) \textit{Bottleneck:} The final fused features from the PSP module are passed through a 3 $\times$ 3 convolutional bottleneck, resulting in a single, rich feature map ready for the final prediction head.